safespring/web/content/geant/price.md

 | NET-byoip    | Bring your own IP prefixes |                                         | N/A         | 0,00 €   |

 ### Software and Licenses
 Safespring offers several software and licenses.
+See configurations in the [service catalogue](/geant/service-catalogue/third-party-software-licenses/).

 | Product ID        | Description                     | Billing per | Monthly  |
 |-------------------|---------------------------------|-------------|----------|